Unisex Torque, made of sterling silver (925mm) and natural jet, by expert goldsmiths. Designed and manufactured in Spain.

-A torque, also written as torq or torc (from the Latin 'torqueo', to twist, due to the crooked form of the collar) is a rigid and round collar, which is open at the front, like a circular horseshoe.
-Typically the two tips of torque featured ornaments sculpted with spheres, cubes or zoomorphic shapes, and less often human figures.
-The body of the collar was normally, but not always, coated.
-Although the most common were necklaces, there were also bracelets of this form.
-The torques were made of intertwined metal strings, usually gold, bronze or copper, and in very few cases silver.
+A torque, also spelled torq or torc (Latin 'torquing', twisting, due to the distorted shape of the collar) is a rigid, round collar, which is open at the front, like a circular horseshoe.
+Typically the two ends of torque had ornaments carved with spheres, cubes or zoomorphic forms, and less often human figures.
+The body of the necklace was usually, but not always, coated.
+Although the most common were the necklaces, bracelets also existed in this way.
+The torques were made of metal strings interlacing, usually gold, bronze or copper, and silver in very few cases.

-It is important to note that because "torc" means in ancient Irish "boar", similar to the Gallic "torcos", a relation can be established with the sacred value of the animal in Celtic mythology.
-This would suggest some kind of equivalence between the necklace and the animal symbol for death and resurrection.
+Importantly, because "torc" means in Old Irish "boar", similar to "torcos" galo, you can establish a relationship with the sacred value of the animal in Celtic mythology.
+This would suggest some kind of equivalence between the collar and the animal symbol of death and resurrection.

-The torques were used by several towns of the Bronze Age, from 1000 BC.
-C., until around the year 300, including the Galatians (or Celts of Anatolia), several Germanic tribes of Scythia and the Persians.
-However, it is widely known as a typically Celtic necklace from the time of La Tène, worn mostly by Bretons, Gauls and Iberians.
+The torques were used by various peoples of the Bronze Age, from 1000 to.
+C., until around 300, including the Galatians (or Celts of Anatolia), several Germanic tribes of Scythia and Persians.
+However, it is widely known as a typical celtic necklace, from the time of La Tene, led mainly by Britons, Gauls and Iberians.

-One of the earliest known representations of a torque is found in the Warrior of Hirschlanden, an itifalic statue of a bare warrior made of sandstone, the oldest life-size anthropomorphic representation of the Iron Age found north of the Alps.
-It was made by the Hallstat culture in the early Iron Age (800-475 BC) and can be observed at the Württembergisches Landesmuseum in Stuttgart.
+One of the earliest known depictions of a torque is in the Warrior Hirschlanden a itifálica statue of a naked warrior made of sandstone, the oldest life-sized anthropomorphic representation of the Iron Age found north of the Alps.
+It was conducted by the Hallstatt culture in the early Iron Age (800-475 BC.)
+And can be observed in the Württembergisches Landesmuseum in Stuttgart.

-Representations of gods and goddesses in Celtic mythology often show the use of torques.
-The famous sculpture of the "Galata Dying" Roman copy of the original Greek, shows a warrior, Gallic, wounded who is naked except for the torque.
-Examples of this have been discovered in Britain and Europe during archaeological studies.
-A notable example was found in the Anglo-Saxon tomb of Sutton Hoo.
+The representations of gods and goddesses in Celtic mythology frequently show the use of torques.
+The famous sculpture "Dying Galata" Roman copy of a Greek original, shows a warrior, French, wounded who is naked except for the torque.
+Examples have been discovered in Britain and Europe during archaeological studies .
+A notable example was found in the Anglo-Saxon Sutton Hoo burial mound.

-Some authors think that torque was a female ornament for women until the 4th century BC.
-C., when it became an attribute of warriors.
-However, most authors disagree, arguing that they were used as a sign of nobility and high social status: a military decoration given to warriors for their deeds in battle, as well as a divine attribute, based on the fact that many representations of gods Celts carry one or more torques.
-Images of the god Cernunnos have been found carrying a torque around his neck, torques hanging from his antlers or holding in his hand, as well as torques in the tombs of Celtic princes.
+Some authors think that the torque was a feminine ornament for women until the fourth century.
+C., when an attribute of warriors turned.
+However, most authors disagree, arguing that they were used as a sign of nobility and high social status: a military decoration awarded to warriors for their deeds in battle as well as a divine attribute, alleging that many representations of gods Celtic carry one or more torques.
+Images were found god Cernunnos wearing a torque around his neck torques hanging from his antlers or held in your hand and torques on the graves of Celtic princes.

-Because Roman consul Titus Manlius after challenging a cock to a bout and killing him, took his torque and took it always, he received the nickname Torquatus (which carries a torque).
-In this way the Romans adopted the torque as a decoration for distinguished soldiers and elite units during the Roman Republican period.
+Because the Roman consul Titus Manlius after a Gallic challenge to a fight and kill him, took his torque and always took him since, received the nickname Torquatus (the one with a torque).
+Thus the Romans adopted the torque as a decoration for distinguished soldiers and elite units during the Republican period.

-The two main torques of the Final Bronze found in the Peninsula (and more concretely in the present Extremadura) belong to two sets of goldwork, called respectively Treasure of Berzocana (Cáceres, 1964) and Treasure of Sagrajas (Badajoz, 1970).
-Both are currently in the National Archaeological Museum of Spain, in Madrid.
+The two main torques Late Bronze found in the Peninsula (and more specifically in the current Extremadura) belong to two separate sets of gold jewelry, respectively called Treasure of Berzocana (Cáceres, 1964) and Treasury Sagrajas (Badajoz, 1970).
+Both are now in the National Archaeological Museum of Spain, in Madrid.

-Notable pieces have also been found in Arguedas (Navarra), in a Celtíbera necropolis of the second Iron Age (300 BC), which, due to the incinerations of the body, were fragmented.
-Only one was found in excellent condition, of bronze, with two balls flattened at each end.
+Also have been notable pieces in Arguedas (Navarra), in a Celtiberian necropolis of the second Iron Age (300 BC.), That due to the cremation of the body were found fragmented.
+Only found one in excellent condition, bronze, with two balls flattened at each end.

-Also on the coast of Lugo was a massive gold torque, an outstanding piece belonging to the asturnorgalaic type, dating to the first century.
-It came from Chao do Castro, Burela city council, and belonged to the Blanco-Cicero Collection, Which happened to Gil Varela.
-The characteristics of this torques are the own of this type: rod of circular section, wires rolled in the two thirds ends and truncated ends and Scotland.
-The central third has a good filigree job.
-Nowadays it is exposed in the Provincial Museum of Lugo.
-It measures 211 mm in diameter and 65 mm in length, with a weight of 1,812 grams of gold of good quality (23 carats), weight well above the average weight that used to have the Celtic torques, about 500 grams.
+Also, on the coast of Lugo solid gold torque, an outstanding piece belonging to asturnorgalaico type, dating from the first century Chao should do Castro, City of Burela, and belonged to the Collection White-Cicero, he found the happened to Gil Varela.
+The characteristics of this torques are those of this type: circular rod, coiled wires at both ends and Scotland thirds and tapered cuffs.
+The central third has a good filigree work.
+Today is exposed in the Provincial Museum of Lugo.
+It measures 211 mm in diameter and 65 mm length of the coping, weighing 1,812 grams of good quality gold (23 karat), weight well above the average weight they used to Celtic torques, about 500 grams.